ABigBright/vimcfg-private/README.md

 # Feature

-Almost feature is driven by all kinds of powerful plug. mainly include beautiful function blew,
+Almost all these features is driven by all kinds of powerful plug. mainly include beautiful function blew,

 + Find file by regex fzf git and so on
 + Embeded with [`ranger`](https://github.com/ranger/ranger) file explorer